tendermint/tendermint/docs/consensus.md

 * If a validator precommits for more than one block at a given height/round, they are slashed

-* A validator should only submit a precommit for a given block at some height/round if they have seen a Polka for that block at the same or an earlier round, but later than the last round in which they published a precommit.
-Ie., to change his precommit, a validator should have evidence that since he made the precommit, the network has become ready to commit a different block.
+* A validator should only submit a precommit for a given block at some height/round if they have seen a Polka for that block at the same height.
+Otherwise, the validator must precommit nil after getting +2/3 prevotes (but not for a particular block, so not a Polka).

 ## Locks